Shaikhsarfaraj19/PokemonCard/README.md

 # PokemonCard
-The Pokémon Card Project in React Native displays detailed information about various Pokémon in an interactive card format.
-Each card showcases the Pokémon's name, image, type, HP, moves, and weaknesses.
+The Pokémon Card Project in React Native typically features interactive cards that display detailed information about various Pokémon, including their name, image, type, HP, moves, and weaknesses.